cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

     // delete our commitment
     provableStore.delete(packetCommitmentPath(packet.sourcePort, packet.sourceChannel, packet.sequence))

-    // if there are no in-flight packets on our end, we can automatically go to FLUSHCOMPLETE if channel.flushStatus === FLUSHING && pendingInflightPackets(packet.sourcePort, packet.sourceChannel) == nil {
-        channel.flushStatus = FLUSHCOMPLETE
+    if channel.state == FLUSHING {
+      upgradeTimeout = privateStore.get(counterpartyUpgradeTimeout(portIdentifier, channelIdentifier))
+      if upgradeTimeout != nil {
+        // counterparty-specified timeout must not have exceeded
+        // if it has, then restore the channel and abort upgrade handshake if (upgradeTimeout.timeoutHeight != 0 && currentHeight() >= upgradeTimeout.timeoutHeight) ||
+            (upgradeTimeout.timeoutTimestamp != 0 && currentTimestamp() >= upgradeTimeout.timeoutTimestamp ) {
+                restoreChannel(portIdentifier, channelIdentifier)
+        } else if pendingInflightPackets(portIdentifier, channelIdentifier) == nil {
+          // if this was the last in-flight packet, then move channel state to FLUSHCOMPLETE channel.state = FLUSHCOMPLETE
-        provableStore.set(channelPath(packet.sourcePort, packet.sourceChannel), channel)
+          publicStore.set(channelPath(portIdentifier, channelIdentifier), channel)
         }
+      }
+    }

     // only close on strictly ORDERED channels if channel.order === ORDERED {
-      // ordered channel: close the channel and reset flushStatus channel.state = CLOSED
+      // ordered channel: close the channel
-      channel.flushStatus = NOTINFLUSH
+      channel.state = CLOSED
       provableStore.set(channelPath(packet.sourcePort, packet.sourceChannel), channel)
     }
     // on ORDERED_ALLOW_TIMEOUT, increment NextSequenceAck so that next packet can be acknowledged after this packet timed out.